Looking For A Long Lasting Relief Until Your Baby’s Teething Is Over?

 Wearing amber on the skin can have soothing and calming effects not only on Adults but also Babies.
 Amber has an impressively salutary effect on teething BABIES:

 - Reduces inflammation (especially in the gums).

 - Provides calming effects without the use of drugs.

 So how exactly does Succinic Acid work in amber teething necklaces?

-The common belief is that the child’s body heats the amber, causing it to release oils containing succinic acid.
-The succinic acid, in turn, gets absorbed into the bloodstream, helping to ease baby’s pain.
+It is said that the child’s body heats the amber, causing it to release oils containing succinic acid.
+The succinic acid gets absorbed into the bloodstream, helping to relieve baby’s pain.
 Definitive scientific studies that show how much succinic acid is released - and whether this amount is substantial enough to have an impact - do not exist.
 Succinic acid itself is considered safe by the U.S. Food and Drug Administration (FDA) because it “occurs widely as a natural constituent of the plants and animals which are commonly used for human food.”
 Succinic acid received attention and testing from the FDA since it’s so often added to ingestible products.

 Watch this two-minute video to learn even more about amber healing properties:

 When Can My Baby Start Using Amber Teething Necklace?